Hari-Nagarajan/fairgame/README.md

 ## Frequently Asked Questions

-### 1. Can I run multiple instances of the bot?**
+### 1. Can I run multiple instances of the bot?
 Yes.
 For example you can run one instance to check stock on the Nvidia store and a separate instance to check stock on Amazon.
+Bear in mind that if you do this you may end up with multiple purchases going through at the same time.

 ### 2. Does Nvidia Bot automatically bypass CAPTCHA's on the store sites?
-No. If a CAPTCHA is shown the bot will inform you and you will be given 15 seconds to complete the CAPTCHA.
+* For the Nvidia store, no. The Nvidia bot just notifys you when the desired card is in stock, and tries to add it to your cart.
+The rest of the checkout process is up to you.
+* For EVGA, no. You will need to enter the CAPTCHA.
+* For Amazon, yes.
+The bot will try and auto-solve CAPTCHA's during the checkout process.

 ### 3. Can I add multiple P/N numbers to the EVGA bot
 Not currently.
-If you want to check for multiple card models you will need to run a separate instance of the bot for each model you want to check for.
+If you want to check for multiple card models you will need to run a separate instance of the bot (each with different P/Ns in `evga_config.json`) for each model you want to check for.

 ## Attribution